David-Beale/News-feeds/README.md

 A virtualised list is used to ensure that only the headlines in view are rendered (instead of rendering every single headline).

-Infinite loading and paginated requests are sent automatically to the database to reduce network load.
+Infinite loading is used to automatically send paginated requests to the database to reduce network load.

 ### Responsive Design